A source of entertainment, information, and worldwide communication – the radio has had a significant impact on the evolution of humanity.

 The move to digital radio was initially agreed by Norway’s Parliament in 2011, and a timetable for the change was introduced in 2015.
 More than half a century after FM radio arrived in Norway during the 1950s, the technology’s life was coming to an end.

 A survey in a Norwegian newspaper revealed that the government’s decision was mostly unsupported by the masses.
-66% of citizens were opposed to the idea of shutting down FM radio.
+66% of citizens were opposed to the idea of shutting down FM frequencies.

 Similar criticisms took place in the United States during 2009, when Congress pushed television broadcasters to eliminate analog television signals.